Product Information

 UserPasswordPassword for the users of the document.

 KeyLengthSpecifies the length of the encryption key.
-Valid lengths are 40 and 128 bits.
-The default key length is 40 bits.
+Supported lengths are 40, 128, and 256 bits.
+The default key length is 128 bits.
+Later versions also support AES encryption.

 PermissionsPermissions that apply to the users who access the document via the user password.
 See the permissions section for more details.